 - Baclofen: This increases GABA release in cocaine recovery.

 Among the most promising drugs accessible is disulfiram.
 This drug has been treating alcohol addiction for years.
-Emerging research recommends that it may help in the prevention of cocaine relapse through brain processing of dopamine.
+Emerging research recommends that it may help in the prevention of cocaine relapse through the brain processing of dopamine.

 Ongoing Treatment and Relapse Prevention